designsystems-os/design-ui/emotion/README.md

 ## **Styling Components**

-You can use the styled-components standalone or as wrappers for your React components that contain additional logic to separate concerns
+You can use the emotion styled components standalone or as wrappers for your React components that contain additional logic to separate concerns

 ### Basic Usage w/ Default Styles